 For Monitoring: You may need calcium monitoring as part of your regular laboratory tests if you have certain kinds of cancer (particularly breast, lung, head and neck, kidney, and multiple myeloma) or kidney disease or transplant.
 You may need to be monitored for calcium level also if it is clear that you have abnormal calcium levels or if you are receiving calcium or vitamin D supplements.

-A normal blood calcium result with other normal lab results suggests you have no problems with calcium metabolism (use by the body).
+A normal blood calcium result with other normal laboratory results suggests you have no problems with calcium metabolism (use by the body).

 Because about half of the calcium in your blood is bound by albumin (a protein), your doctor must take into account the albumin level in your blood when interpreting the calcium result.